-3.8 to 3.5 billion B.C.: The last universal common ancestor (LUCA)–the most recent living organism that survived to evolve into all current life on the planet–existed.
+LUCA: Last universal common ancestor.
+3.5 billion BCE.
+LUCA is the most recent living organism that survived to evolve into all current life on the planet.

 Babies come.
 But babies don't go.
 Get Fights You’ll Have After Having a Baby: A Self-Help Story on Amazon now.